open-telemetry/opentelemetry-specification/specification/opentracing-compatibility.md

 ## Abstract

-The OpenTelemetry project aims to provide backwards compatibility with the [OpenTracing](https://opentracing.io) project in order ease migration of instrumented codebases.
+The OpenTelemetry project aims to provide backwards compatibility with the [OpenTracing](https://opentracing.io) project in order to ease migration of instrumented codebases.

 This functionality will be provided as a bridge layer implementing the